Need help with the Brown supplemental essays and other applications? Check out our College Application Boot Camp. Submit your best application!

 - You may find some help by asking those close to you why they think you are drawn to or will be successful in your intended major.

-- Their perception may give you some ideas to branch off of when formulated your essay response.
+- Their perception may give you some ideas to branch off of when formulating your essay response.

 Now that you have generated a healthy list of favorite classes and poignant memories, a good next step would be to understand why and how Brown wants you to answer this question in the first place.
 Understanding Brown’s values is the key to this, so you can show how your goals fit within Brown’s overall mission.